jayhsu0627/nd013_P1/README.md

   - min_line_len = 15 pixels
   - max_line_gap = 40 pixels

   >For the purpos of left/right lande detection, a sub-function `hough_lines_avg` is defined, which means the lane would recognized and colored as left and right under different slope rate.
 Within it, another sub-function `draw_lines_avg` is created.
 The interesting thing here is, I create array sets for left right as [0] and [1], in this way we could apply loop to filter out small line and severely slope-rate changed lines.
+It keeps focus on lane but not other edges, like hood edges in the sight view.
 And also, a linear regression fitting function is called, the purpose is find out the intersection point by slope line and edge of interest region.
 I think my algorithm is an unique method compare to just simply defined the intersection point by `y=a*x+b` formular.
-Also it may help when solving a more realistic curve lane is detected in future.
+In further, it may help when solving a more realistic curve lane is detected in future.
 See **Insight** section for more information.

 - **Step 7** **`weighted_img(lines, frame, α=1., β=1., λ=0.)`** Combine raw frame and detected lane image.
 >Simply add two image togther with different weighting factors.
 In our case, I put both image as same factor at 1.
 A sub-function `weighted_img` is defined.
 Within it, `cv2.addWeighted` is called.